Lyft: High cancellation rate deactivation appeal

 - Trip records showing legitimate reasons (traffic, safety, no-shows, wrong pickup, glitches)

-- pattern data
+- Pattern data

-- passenger feedback
+- Passenger feedback

-The angle that actually works
+What actually works